Everything You Need to Know About

 Watch this video where CloudBees merges customer data from multiple data sources, and then starts to perform deep analysis with Scuba in under an hour.

 Choosing the right customer analytics tool can enable your business to succeed in new and unprecedented ways.
-Scuba allows you to move past these obstacles to achieve complex analysis, faster and efficiently.
+Scuba allows you to move past these obstacles to achieve complex analysis, faster and more efficiently.
 Scuba brings in data from multiple sources and can store both structured and unstructured data, so you don’t have to leave anything out.
 You can dynamically visualize customer journey maps and analyze new patterns as they emerge, thanks to continuous live data.

 Scuba offers flexibility and insight for the entire company–and it doesn’t require extensive ETL to get started, and you can run no-code queries, which means anyone in your enterprise can use it.
 If you want to beat the competition, win (and keep) more customers, and provide a top-notch customer experience, you need a customer journey analytics tool that encompasses every aspect of how people interact with your product.